 We play using the National Federation High School Rules with the following exceptions:

 1.There are no pitching limitations.
 As we have no knowledge of a pitcher’s use prior to a tournament and each coach knows their players better than anyone, we do not enforce any pitching limitations.
 Every coach’s first priority should be the long-term health and well-being of their players.
 Once taken out as a pitcher, the player may not re-enter as a pitcher in that game.

-2.Games are one hour and forty five minutes in duration.
-No new inning may begin after the one hour and forty five minute time limit, unless the score is tied.
+2.Games are one hour and forty-five minutes in duration.
+No new inning may begin after the one hour and forty-five-minute time limit unless the score is tied.
 New inning starts immediately upon the completion of the previous inning for time keeping purposes.
-In the event of tie games, regardless of time remaining, the following applies: Place the person who made the last batted out in the previous inning at second base to start the extra inning, each batter with start their at bat with a 2-1 count.
-There is a limit of 2 extra innings, if after 2 extra innings the game remains tied it will be scored as a tie in the standings.
+In the event of tie games, regardless of time remaining, the following applies: Place the person who made the last batted out in the previous inning at second base to start the extra inning, and there is 1 out.
+For pool play games, there is a limit of 2 extra innings, if after 2 extra innings the game remains tied it will be scored as a tie in the standings.

 3.Umpire may limit warm-up pitches between innings.

-4.Teams ahead by fifteen (15) runs at the end of four (4) innings or ten (10) runs at the end of five (5) innings will be declared the winner.
+4.Teams ahead by fifteen (15) runs at the end of four (4) innings or ten (10) runs at the end of five (5) innings or eight (8) runs after (6) innings will be declared the winner.

 If at the end of a complete inning there is 5 minutes of less remaining on the game clock and either team is winning by 7 or more runs the game will immediately end.